samueleverett01/Convolutional-Autoencoder/README.md

 # Convolutional-Autoencoder
-A pair of convolutional autoencoders used for image compression and denoising.
+In this project, I implement a convolutional autoencoder for use in image compression, and then image denoising.
+The model is trained and tested on the MNIST data set.